seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Nothing at all, unless that this were she.

 **THERSITES**
-Will he swagger himself out on’s own eyes?
+Will he swagger himself out on's own eyes?

 **TROILUS**
-This she? no, this is Diomed’s Cressida:
+This she? no, this is Diomed's Cressida:
 If beauty have a soul, this is not she;
 If souls guide vows, if vows be sanctimonies,
-If sanctimony be the gods’ delight,
+If sanctimony be the gods' delight,
 If there be rule in unity itself,
 This is not she.
 O madness of discourse,
 That cause sets up with and against itself!